Paintings by Adolf Hitler: Auctions, collections and forgeries

 A number of Hitler's paintings were seized by the United States Army (some believed to still be in Germany) at the end of World War II.
 They were taken to the United States with other captured materials and are still held by the U.S. government, which has declined to allow them to be exhibited.
 Other paintings were kept by private individuals.
 In the 2000s, a number of these works began to be sold at auction.
 In 2009, auction house Mullock's of Shropshire sold 15 of Hitler's paintings for a total of £97,672 (US $102,239), while auctioneers at Ludlow Racecourse of Shropshire sold 13 works for over €100,000.
 In a 2012 auction in Slovakia, a mixed-media painting fetched €32,000.
 And on 18 November 2014, a watercolour by Hitler of the old registry office in Munich (Standesamt München) sold for €130,000 at an auction in Nuremberg.
 The watercolour included a bill of sale and a signed letter by Albert Bormann, which may have contributed to its comparatively high selling price.

+Watercolours by Adolf Hitler at the U.S. Army Center of Military History in May 2012.
+The paintings were cited in Price v.
+United States.

 In 2015, an auction was held at the Weidler auction house in Nuremberg where 14 paintings dated 1904 to 1922 by Hitler were sold in total for €391,000.
 A watercolour of Neuschwanstein Castle by Hitler was sold for €100,000 to a buyer from China.
 A year previously Weidler auction house had sold a Hitler painting to a buyer from the Middle East for around €152,000.
 In July 2017, Mullock's Auctions sold two oil pictures, one showing a house by a lake, attributed to Hitler.
 Both are now considered by experts to be forgeries, there being no record of Hitler ever having painted in oils.

-Watercolors owned by Heinrich Hoffmann, one of Hitler's photographers, stored at the U.S. Army Center of Military History.
-The paintings were cited in Price v.
-United States.

 A notable collector of pictures by Hitler, and other Nazi-related items, was Henry Thynne, 6th Marquess of Bath.
 Between the 1960s and the 1980s, he bought over 60 paintings, then comprising the largest collection in the world.
 An American businessman, Billy Price, amassed another major collection in the 1980s, and attempted to assemble a catalogue raisonné of Hitler's works.
 The active market in Nazi memorabilia, despite the fact that reputable auction houses will not handle such material, has spawned a thriving corresponding market for forgeries of Hitler's pictures – many of the items held by Bath and Price are believed to be fakes.